-For working professionals in their 20’s and 30’s, we love the Roth option.
+For working professionals who expect their income to go up from where it stands today, we love the Roth option.
 You’ll be building a savings that will be tax free when you need it at retirement.

 Maximize your Match

 The number one rule for getting the most out of your plan is to make sure you’re contributing at least enough to get your employer’s match.
 We’ve seen companies match as high as 8% of their employees' contributions.
-This is your company offering you free money just for deciding to save your own money.
-Unless you have high interest debt that needs to be tackled (a topic for another day), make sure you know your company’s matching provisions and contribute at least this much.
+Your company is offering you free money just for deciding to save.
+Think of it like this—you’re earning a 100% rate of return on matched contributions—you can’t get that anywhere else.

 Diversify and Watch the Expenses